arthurkay/container-presentation/README.md

 ### adminer

 Adminer is in many ways similar to the traditional `phpmyadmin`.
 Only adminer is loosely coupled with the the programming language being used.
-This tool allows as t be able to communicate with the database using a web GUI.
+This tool allows as to be able to communicate with the database using a web GUI.
+Among the databases supported are:

+- MySQL
+- MsSQL
+- SQLite
+- Postgres

+e.t.c.

 ## SERVICES